 Introduction

-specifies system-wide policies “designed to facilitate a student’s graduation through changes in policies in course withdrawals” (Memo from Chancellor Reed 9/8/08).
+Executive Order No.1037 specifies system-wide policies “designed to facilitate a student’s graduation through changes in policies in course withdrawals” (Memo from Chancellor Reed 9/8/08).
 Students are responsible for planning and monitoring their progress toward graduation and implementing their graduation plan.
 Implementation of a graduation plan consists of activities such as enrolling in courses and dropping or adding courses as appropriate given course availability and changes in the students’ extracurricular demands on time and personal resources.
-Once a student is enrolled in a course he or she should make every effort to complete the course.
+Once a student is enrolled in a course they should make every effort to complete the course.
 Withdrawal from a course after four weeks of instruction should occur only as a last resort in response to an unforeseen event.
 Thus, the university limits the number of late withdrawals from courses allowed to an individual student to encourage the student to make consistent progress toward graduation.
 This policy outlines student responsibilities and rules for adding and dropping classes after instruction begins during a semester and the limits on the number of late withdrawals from courses that the university allows for an individual student.

 Administration